Juan-Jones/blogsphere/content/blog/creative-side-hustles.md

 4. Mystery Shopping: Mystery shopping offers a unique opportunity to earn money by evaluating the customer experience at retail stores, restaurants, and other businesses.
 As a mystery shopper, you'll visit assigned locations, make purchases or interact with employees, and provide feedback on your experience.
 With daily pay options offered by some mystery shopping companies, you can earn extra cash while enjoying free meals, products, and services.

-5. Microtasks: Microtask platforms such as Amazon Mechanical Turk and Clickworker enable individuals to complete small tasks, such as data entry, transcription, and content moderation, for pay.
-These platforms offer a steady stream of microtasks that can be completed at your own pace, allowing you to earn money on a daily basis by completing tasks as they become available.

-6. Task Based Apps: Task-based apps such as TaskRabbit, Thumbtack, and Gigwalk enable individuals to complete various tasks and assignments for clients in their local area.
+5. Task Based Apps: Task-based apps such as TaskRabbit, Thumbtack, and Gigwalk enable individuals to complete various tasks and assignments for clients in their local area.
 From assembling furniture to running errands, these platforms match taskers with users seeking assistance, allowing you to earn money for completing tasks on a daily basis.

 ## Side Hustles also Pay Weekly